Proof-Of-Audit/ProofOfAudit/content/pages/home.md

 <section id="home">
 <div class="container">
 	<br><br>
-	<p style="line-height: 1.9;">We provide safer networks and stronger setups for proof-of-stake validator networks.
+	<p style="line-height: 1.9;">Proof of Audit provides safer networks and stronger setups for proof-of-stake validator networks.
 We believe that delegators should be able to make informed decisions and have confidence where they delegate their stake.
-We audit and give guidance for validators on how to implement best practices to secure themselves from attackers. <br><br>
+This begins with validator auditing and guidance on how to implement best practices to stay safe from attacks. <br><br>

 <!-- Build confidence in decisions where you delegate your stake to  -->